openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 plugin will watch and update the `DNSNameResolver` CRs in the `network.openshift.io` api-group, proper RBAC permissions will be needed to be added to the `ClusterRole` for CoreDNS.

 The new `DNSNameResolver` controller will be added to the Cluster DNS Operator.
+The controller code will reside in the repository of the
+`ocp_dnsnameresolver` external plugin and the controller's package will be imported into Cluster DNS Operator.
+The controller will watch the
-The controller will watch the `DNSNameResolver` CRs, and will send DNS lookup requests for the `spec.name` field.
+`DNSNameResolver` CRs, and will send DNS lookup requests for the `spec.name` field.
 It will also re-resolve the `status.resolvedNames[*].dnsName` fields based on the corresponding next lookup time (TTL + last lookup time).

 For wildcard DNS names, the controller will query for the DNS names that get added to the `.status` of the corresponding `DNSNameResolver` CR, including the wildcard DNS name, even if it doesn't get added to the `.status`.